How to Stir Up Your Spiritual Gifts from God

 - • As I do with my woodstove when it starts burning low.
 I need to revive and reignite the barely glowing coals.

 • There may be “fire” there, but it won't heat my house unless I keep it alive.

 • So I have to get down on my knees and stir up the gift(s) God has placed in me, rekindle them, and fan them to life!
-Similarly, we need to deliberately, consciously stir up the gifts of the Spirit in our lives, keep using them for the Lord's purposes, and not let them go dormant.
+Similarly, we need to deliberately, consciously revive and keep alive the gifts of the Spirit in our lives, keep using them for the Lord's purposes, and not let them go dormant.

 • God graciously equips us with gifts of the Holy Spirit.
 As a result, there's fire there.
 But if it’s coals only, it’s not heating the house of the Lord!
 So stir up the gifts of God that He has placed in your life and ministry.
 The Church needs them!